 The instrument was formulated by Templer et al. and employed to gauge the extent of mortality apprehension.
-The initial Turkish version of the DAS was executed by Senol (1989), yielding a Cronbach's Alpha coefficient of 0.72 for internal reliability.
 In the study, the Cronbach's Alpha value of the scale was found to be 0.70.
 The study investigating the validity and reliability of the Turkish translation of the scale by revising it for different groups in Turkish norms was conducted by Akça and Köse.
 The instrument comprises 15 statements, which are evaluated using a binary Likert-style scale with options for "true" or "false".
 The total score, obtained by summing the points assigned to each statement, reflects the level of death anxiety experienced.
 A maximum score of 15 is achievable, with higher scores indicating greater death anxiety.
-Scoring between 0-4 points indicates a "low" level, 5-9 points suggests a "moderate" level, 10-14 points indicates a "severe" level of death anxiety, while 15 points denotes a state of "panic-level" death anxiety.28
+Scoring between 0-4 points indicates a "low" level, 5-9 points suggests a "moderate" level, 10-14 points indicates a "severe" level of death anxiety, while 15 points denotes a state of "panic-level" death anxiety.